 The recently signed agreement for an $18 billion pipeline to transport more than 1 million barrels a day from Basra to Aqaba in Jordan cannot be realized while the ISIS has control of western Iraq.
 Renovation of the 1.6 million barrel a day Iraq Strategic Pipeline, which runs the length of the country north to south, will also remain a fantasy if ISIS consolidates power in the territory it holds.

-Given these constraints on pipeline exports, in the status-quo scenario, Iraq’s exports would remain capped at 4 million barrels a day -- far less than anticipated by global markets over the next five years.
+Given these ISIS's gains on pipeline exports, in the status-quo scenario, Iraq's exports would remain capped at 4 million barrels a day -- far less than anticipated by global markets over the next five years.

 The silver-lining political scenario: My least-negative political projection for Iraq entails a better future for the country as a whole, but also new political realities that would complicate the expansion of oil production and export.
 In the long run, Iraq's production could surpass even 2013 projections.
 The medium-term picture, however, is clouded by uncertainty, with global markets left thirsting for significantly delayed Iraqi production.